-- Among those who purchased paint in the last year, about a third bought the right amount for the job such that there was none left over. - Over half bought more than they needed for the project. - 8% said they bought less than they needed.
+- Among those who purchased paint in the last year, almost a third bought the right amount for the job such that there was none left over. - ✤ 60% bought more than they needed for the project. - 7% said they bought less than they needed.